List of beaches in Chicago: Berger Park

 Berger Park Beach is a small beach at the northeast corner of Berger Park in Edgewater.
 The park also contains a cultural center and lakeside café housed in two large century old lake homes and their carriage houses, as well as a playground.

-North-Side
+Lincoln Park

 Lincoln Park is Chicago's largest public park and contains the city's remaining north side lake front beaches, running for 7 mi through the communities of Edgewater, Uptown, Lake View, Lincoln Park, and Near North.

 Lane Beach Park (formerly Thorndale Beach)

 Lane Beach Park, more commonly known as Thorndale Beach, is located at 5932 North in Edgewater at the intersection of Sheridan Road and Thorndale Avenue.
 This was once a standalone beach, as recently as the 1970s, but shifting sand and water levels later connected it to Hollywood Beach to the south.
 More recently, hard frozen waves that formed during the winter of 2015 carried much of the sand away, isolating the beach again.

 There is a boardwalk ramp, to allow stroller or wheelchair access closer to the shoreline as well as a modern playground for children.

 The park and beach was named for George A. Lane (1903–1974), a Chicago lawyer heavily involved in community development and politics.
 Lane also served as a faculty member at nearby Loyola University.